-The Italians are responsible for most of my favourite comfort food and Arancini is right up there.
+The Italians are responsible for most of my favourite comfort food and these risotto balls are right up there with the best.
 It is largely a peasant dish designed to use up leftovers.

-I have waxed lyrical about risotto in a previous recipe, it is my idea of heaven.
+I have waxed lyrical about risotto in a previous recipes, it is one of my many ideas of food heaven.

-This takes cooled risotto, wraps it in breadcrumbs, deep fries it and makes it heaven²!
+This takes cooled risotto, wraps it in breadcrumbs, deep-fries it and makes it food heaven²!

 I do have a confession the notion of leftover risotto is alien to me!